mjcarley/nbi/JOSS/paper.md

 interpolated using Koornwindwer orthogonal polynomials [@greengard-oneil-rachh-vico21].
-A number of surface generation methods are provided (built-in basic geometries, parametric surfaces, GMSH @c .geo files) allowing considerable flexibility in the workflow for real problems.
+A number of surface generation methods are provided (built-in basic geometries, parametric surfaces, GMSH geo files) allowing considerable flexibility in the workflow for real problems.

 ## Quadratures